Animal Care & Control Unit

 Officers in Schools

-In 2013, a partnership was formed with the Douglas County police departments, the Sheriff's office and the Douglas County School District.
-This program provides two school marshal officers (SMO) for our elementary, middle and charter schools.
+The School Marshal program is a partnership among the police departments of Douglas County, the Douglas County Sheriff’s office and the Douglas County School District.
+This program provides two school marshal officers (SMO) for our elementary and charter schools.

 Castle Rock promotes traffic safety by requiring a number of specifically trained officers to be dedicated in collision investigation, enforcement of state and municipal traffic laws, speed enforcement, and drunken driving recognition.